laser cutting

 Therefore, the manufacturing industry and technical personnel must be clear about the basic situation of laser cutting technology and its main types.

-laser cutting technology can fully exploit its technical advantages.
+Laser cutting technology can fully exploit its technical advantages.

 It can meet the actual production and processing needs of the manufacturing industry.